 Have one student role play a disease like diabetes or a heart condition.
-Students should work in small groups to develop an interview for students to do on an initial visit to a family doctor.
-Role plays the interview.
+Students should work in small groups to develop an

 Students should work in groups of 2-3.
 Each group member should identify 5 important components of the medical record and share information about them with the others in the group.